 This type of land trust combines certain aspects of both community and conservation land trusts.

 Agricultural land held “in common” by a community land trust can provide many benefits.

 SPOTLIGHT on Agrarian Trust’s Agrarian Commons

 Agrarian Trust is a national nonprofit organization whose mission is to support land access for next generation farmers.
-In May 2020, Agrarian Trust created 10 Agrarian Commons across the US, creating a new model of land ownership for local communities, providing an example of how community land trusts that hold agricultural land can actually work.
+In May 2020, Agrarian Trust supported 10 local communities to create Agrarian Commons across the US.
+Building on models of land ownership for local communities built by civil rights activists such as Charles and Shirley Sherrod (New Communities, Inc.), these local projects provide an example of how community land trusts that hold agricultural land can actually work.
 Each Agrarian Commons: